-Tulum is a laid-back beach town on Mexico’s Yucatan Peninsula, situated some 80 miles south of Cancun.
-It marks the southernmost boundary of the region known as the Riviera Maya.
-While Tulum is cherished for its beautiful beaches and upscale hippie vibe, the town is probably most famous for its impressive Mayan ruin, set dramatically on a clifftop overlooking a stunning stretch of turquoise ocean.
+Tulum is a laid-back but beautiful beach town on Mexico’s Yucatan Peninsula, situated some 80 miles south of Cancun.
+It marks the southernmost boundary of the region known as the Riviera Maya (the area to the south of here is known as the Costa Maya).
+While Tulum is cherished for its gorgeous beaches and upscale hippie vibe, the town is probably most famous for its impressive Mayan archaeological site, set dramatically on a clifftop overlooking a stunning stretch of turquoise ocean.

 Areas of Tulum:

-Tulum is divided into two distinct areas: the lively, if rather scruffy, main town center is set right beside the highway, while the hotel zone, or “Zona Hotelera,” is a more secluded stretch of jungle and beachfront leading towards the Sian Ka’an Biosphere.
-While many travelers don’t linger in Tulum after visiting the ruins, they’re missing out: it’s well worth spending a few days and soaking up the relaxed, eco-friendly vibe, stunningly wild beaches and excellent dining, drinking and spa opportunities.
+Tulum is divided into two distinct areas: the lively, if rather scruffy, main town center is set right beside the highway, while the hotel zone, or “Zona Hotelera,” is located on a more secluded stretch of jungle and beachfront leading towards the Sian Ka’an Biosphere.
+While many travelers don’t linger in Tulum after visiting the ruins, they’re missing out: it’s well worth spending a few days to soak up the relaxed, eco-friendly vibe, stunningly wild beaches, and excellent dining, drinking and spa opportunities.

 What to Do in Tulum:

 - Explore the ruins of Tulum (open 8am-5pm daily), a cluster of Mayan structures from the Postclassic period whose relatively modest design is more than compensated for by its unforgettable setting overlooking the ocean.
-Be sure to take a dip in the sea afterwards
+Be sure to take a refreshing dip in the sea after exploring the site.
+There are steps leading down to the beach -- bring a towel!

 - Observe sea turtles laying their eggs on the beaches: several hotels, like La Nueva Vida de Ramiro, operate volunteer programs to protect the turtles and their eggs